GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Install FCPCA Using Apple Keychain Access

-You can use the System Keychain or Login Keychain to install the FCPCA.
+You can use the System Keychain or Login Keychain to install the FCPCA root certificate.

 #### System Keychain